The Sexton Blake Library: Overview

-A few issues of note
+Issues

-Issue # 1 (1915) of The Sexton Blake Library was published on 20 September 1915, entitled "The Yellow Tiger" and written by George Hamilton Teed.
-This issue featured popular Blake villains Wu Ling and Baron de Beauremon in an eleven chapter story, costing 3d (1.25p).
+Issue # 1 1st series (1915) of The Sexton Blake Library was published on 20 September 1915, entitled "The Yellow Tiger" and written by George Hamilton Teed.
+This issue featured popular Blake villains Wu Ling and Baron de Beauremon in an eleven-chapter story, costing 3d (1.25p).
 The story is 107 pages; a second story, "The Great Cup-Tie!" (not featuring Blake) completes the remainder of the issue's 120 pages.

-Issues #2 and #4 (1915) Ill-Gotten Gains and The Rajah's Revenge were written by Andrew Murray and featured master criminals Professor Kew and Count Ivor Carlac in their first team ups.
+Issues #2 and #4 1st series (1915) Ill-Gotten Gains and The Rajah's Revenge were written by Andrew Murray and featured master criminals Professor Kew and Count Ivor Carlac in their first team ups.
 The first four issues of the Sexton Blake Library were collected and re-issued in The Sexton Blake Detective Library in 1989 by Hawk Books.

 Issue # 41 1st series (1917) The Mysterious Mr. Reece written by Robert Murray Graydon marked the debut of Mr. Reece, a criminal mastermind that would play a prominent role in the landmark Criminals' Confederation epic that spanned close to 70 tales over the next 10 years.

 Issue #501 4th Series Caribbean Crisis (1962) is Michael Moorcock's first published novel.